ChristianRamseier/fullstack-surfshop/README.md

 *Windsurfer's Paradise* is a (fictional) rental station on Mauritus.
 In order to surf here you need ...
 - ... high tide in the lagoon to avoid getting get scratches (not only on your surfboard).
 - ... moderate to strong wind from the north or the south.
-- ... a reservation at our shop :)
+- ... a reservation at the shop :)

 ![domain](domain.png)